nkester/Kester-Weather-Station/README.md

 > "Observable JS is distinguished by its reactive runtime, which is especially well suited for interactive data exploration and analysis."

-> "The e creators of Observable JS (Observable, Inc.) run a hosted service at https://observablehq.com/ where you can create and publish notebooks.
+> "The creators of Observable JS (Observable, Inc.) run a hosted service at https://observablehq.com/ where you can create and publish notebooks.
 Additionally, you can use Observable JS (“OJS”) in standalone documents and websites via its core libraries.
 Quarto uses these libraries along with a compiler that is run at render time to enable the use of OJS within Quarto documents."

+Using `Observable JS` or `ojs`, in short, I am able to create an interactive HTML document with minimal knowledge of JavaScript and without the normal requirement of a backend server for frameworks like `Shiny` in `R` and `Django` in `Python`.

+Another powerful feature of `ojs` is that I am able to leverage existing `JavaScript` software extension packages the community has developed.
+One such package that is useful for this test and in future visualization and data manipulation efforts is `d3`.

+Learn more about `d3` at the [D3 Official Website](https://d3js.org/) but this is a very powerful tool for data visualization.

 ### Via a deployed web page (`ojs` or `d3`)